epinio/docs/docs/references/settings.md

 for your username and password, checks the validity of the credentials, and saves the information to the settings.

-The token is an object containing the access_token and refresh_token issued when logging in with an OIDC provider, with the `epinio login --oidc` command.
+The `token` is an object generated when you log in with an OIDC provider using the `epinio login --oidc` command.

+The `token` combines the `access_token` and `refresh_token`.

-If any token is present this will be used to authenticate, instead of the username and password.
+If a token is present, it will be used to authenticate and takes precedence over the username and password.

 The installation uses the wildcard domain `omg.howdoi.website` and the `epinio-ca` issuer by default.